 The best expansion chambers have a length adjustment.
 Being able to adjust the pipe length provides some control of where peak power occurs.

-A low cost expansion chamber for motorized bicycles will cost around $30 with top flight, well tuned expansion chambers selling for over $150.
+A low cost expansion chamber for a motorized bicycle will cost around $30, with top flight, well tuned expansion chambers selling for over $150.

 THE FREE ALTERNATIVE TO AN EXPANSION CHAMBER

 There is a low cost alternative to fitting an expansion chamber.
 If you don’t want to pay for a power pipe, or you find them annoyingly loud, you can cut the stinger pipe inside the muffler.

 Remove the end cap from the muffler and cut around 1” off the end cap pipe (The end cap is often referred to as the ‘stinger’).